-- the natural persons (if any) exercising control of the legal person or arrangement through other means. - (i.ii) Where no natural person is identified under (i.i) or (i.ii) above, financial institutions should identify and take reasonable measures to verify the identity of the relevant natural person who holds the position of senior managing official. - (ii) For legal arrangements: - (ii.i) Trusts the identity of the settlor, the trustee(s), the protector (if any), the beneficiaries or class of beneficiaries39, and any other natural person exercising ultimate effective control over the trust (including through a chain of control/ownership); - (ii.ii) Other types of legal arrangements the identity of persons in equivalent or similar positions.
+- (i.ii) Where no natural person is identified under (i.i) or (i.ii) above, financial institutions should identify and take reasonable measures to verify the identity of the relevant natural person who holds the position of senior managing official. - (ii) For legal arrangements: - (ii.i) Trusts the identity of the settlor, the trustee(s), the protector (if any), the beneficiaries or class of beneficiaries , and any other natural person exercising ultimate effective control over the trust (including through a chain of control/ownership); - (ii.ii) Other types of legal arrangements the identity of persons in equivalent or similar positions.